 FUL_low The lowest frequency of the uplink operating band

 FUL_high The highest frequency of the uplink operating band

+Fedge,block,low The lower sub-block edge, where Fedge,block,low = FC,block,low - Foffset.

+Fedge,block,high The upper sub-block edge, where Fedge,block,high = FC,block,high + Foffset.

-Fedge_low The lower edge of aggregated channel bandwidth (MHz)
+Fedge_low The lower edge of aggregated channel bandwidth, expressed in MHz.

-Fedge_high The higher edge of aggregated channel bandwidth (MHz)
+Fedge_high The higher edge of aggregated channel bandwidth, expressed in MHz.

 Foffset Frequency offset from FC_high to the higher edge or FC_low to the lower edge

+Foffset,block,low Separation between lower edge of a sub-block and the center of the lowest component carrier within the sub-block

+Foffset,block,high Separation between higher edge of a sub-block and the center of the highest component carrier within the sub-block

+FOOB The boundary between the E-UTRA out of band emission and spurious emission domains.

 Io The power spectral density of the total input signal (power averaged over the useful part of the symbols within the transmission bandwidth configuration, divided by the total number of RE for this configuration and normalised to the subcarrier spacing) at the UE antenna connector, including the own-cell downlink signal